Opportunities for both HLTH and KIN students in the SKHS

 How to apply to participate in a research skills development practicum:

-1. Review Research Practicum Opportunities (link will be posted in February 2024 for opportunities available in 2024-25).
+- Review Research Practicum Opportunities (updated link posted on April 27th, 2025).
 This provides information about the research programs/ labs accepting practicum students; descriptions of current research projects; number of positions available; application contact information; and, deadline.

-The one-term Community-Based Practicum course provides students with a practical internship opportunity related to their field of study, including but not limited to: fitness facilities, community health centres and allied healthcare clinics.
-Through pre-internship workshops, course seminars, and their community-based internship, students will gain and utilize a wealth of professional development skills and experience.
-Please note, if selected for the course, it is the responsibility of the student to seek out, apply for, and arrange internships with assistance from the Student Experience Coordinator.
+The one-term Community-Based Practicum course provides students with a practical placement opportunity related to their field of study, including but not limited to: fitness facilities, community health centres and allied healthcare clinics.
+Through pre-placement workshops, course seminars, and their community-based placement, students will gain and utilize a wealth of professional development skills and experience.
+Please note, if selected for the course, it is the responsibility of the student to seek out, apply for, and arrange internships with assistance from the Course Instructor.
 The course is open to upper-year students in the Health Studies and Kinesiology programs.

 Opportunities for KIN Students